Admonstrator/glinet-enable-acme/readme.md

 5. Follow the on-screen instructions to complete the ACME process

+### Persistence Across Firmware Updates

+During installation, you'll be asked if you want to make the installation permanent.
+If you choose "yes", the certificate files and nginx configuration will be preserved during firmware upgrades by adding them to `/etc/sysupgrade.conf`.

+This means:
+- ✅ Your ACME certificates survive firmware updates
+- ✅ Nginx configuration is preserved
+- ✅ No need to reinstall after upgrading

 ### Manual Certificate Renewal

 While certificates renew automatically, you can manually trigger renewal: